Annecy, Geneva, Savoy and L’Escalade

 The four reformers Calvin.
 Farel, de Bèze and Knox, Genève, le mur des Réformateurs

 In 1401, Savoie acquired Annecy and Genevois.
 The castle became a regional administrative centre with a defensive function.
-The Duke (supported by the bishop) attacked Geneva on 11 and 12 December, 1602.
+The Duke (supported by the bishop) attacked Geneva on December 11 and 12, 1602.
 It ended with a defeat for Savoy.
 Geneva commemorates this attack, L’Escalade, named after Savoy’s wooden ladders, to storm the city walls in vain.

-From 1713 to 1860, Annecy was a city in the kingdom of Piedmont-Sardinia, except for the French period (1792-1813) when it belonged to the Departement Savoie).
+From 1713 to 1860, Annecy was a city in the Kingdom of Piedmont-Sardinia, except during the French period (1792-1813), when it belonged to the Department of Savoie.

 The kingdom ceased to exist in 1860.
 The Kingdom of Italy was founded, including Piedmont and Sardinia.
-Savoy (and Annecy) chose in a referendum (1861) to be incorporated into the French empire of Napoleon III and has been part of France ever since (the departments Savoie and Haute-Savoie).
+Savoy (and Annecy) chose in a referendum (1861) to be incorporated into the French Empire of Napoleon III and has been part of France ever since (the departments Savoie and Haute-Savoie).

 However, the canton of Geneva, a member of the Swiss Confederation since 1815, had not forgotten its medieval past and the possession of the Genevois (and Annecy), Faucigny and a part of Chablais.
 The canton considered an armed intervention in 1860.
 Due to the opposition from the other cantons, it did not happen.